alospeaks/cisco-dc-automation/LabGuide/section-6-1-nxtoolkit.md

 4. Switch to nxtoolkit container
    1. run the file the script
    2. `./hk-config-ipv4.py`
-5. Verify the configuration using on the switch CLI.
+5. Verify the configuration on the switch CLI.

 ###Exercise 9
 ####Configuring SVI (optional)